pirelaurent/p5_animationFramework/readme.md

 - Usage of **literals** to hold properties of objects
 - A tandem between **generators** in charge of actions and **scenario** responsible for restarting generators in time.

+## how to start examples
+Some examples will work directly by loading the html from the directory,
+***BUT*** some examples needs to load resources only available through http.

+### micro web server in python
+from your terminal launch the *./py.command* that will start a web server and open a chrome navigator.
+If no chrome *load http://8081*  then open the /sketches/ dir

 ## [chapter 0](./chapters/chap0-Literals.md): Literals and class properties
 Properties in a class are hold as a literal object.